Archives for Get the Gold category

 Now consider for a moment what it takes to hit the gold cap: that limit being currently set at 214,748 gold, 36 silver, 48 copper, and once reached will prevent you from receiving any more cash.
 At 300 gold an hour that’s a measly 716 hours of pure gold making activity.

 Brad, of Warcraft Millionaire, has hit that cap on four separate characters.
+I’d say he know his stuff and I’d say it took some time.

 How was it that this guy had managed to do what is seemingly impossible when millions of other players have been at it for just as long and are nowhere close?
 You can see the video proof on his home page, which really drives the point home.

-So how did he do it?
 What has Brad done that very few, if any, have done before?
 What did see in the game that others had missed?
 His strategy must surely be superior, right?

-It seems that Brad’s friends and fellow players have been asking the same question of him for some time and so, instead of constantly answering questions, he has put together a collection of resources at his website that promises to guide the casual or even hardcore player through the same process he used to reach the upper echelons of gaming.
+It seems that Brad’s friends and fellow players have been asking the same question of him for some time and so, instead of constantly answering questions, he has put together a collection of resources at his website that promises to guide the casual or even hardcore player through the same process he used to reach the upper echelons of gold making.

-The truth of the matter is that it’s not some special secret, as you might think.
-The difference is entirely in his understanding of how the WoW market works.
-His secret?
-It’s all in the Auction House (AH.)
-We all know that; we’ve been to the Auction House and we’ve seen what kind of gold it can provide, but none of us would have guessed that there was quite that much gold in it.
+We all know that; we’ve been to the Auction House and we’ve seen what kind of gold it can provide, someone’s putting up all that stuff for sale, but none of us would have guessed that there was quite that much gold in it.

 While I won’t reach a million gold anytime soon, I definitely feel much more confident in my ability to make hundreds of gold on demand and pretty much all of it it with my low level bank alts.
+I’ve accumulated a nice little stash since Wrath went live:

 Not Just the AH